tiwo/sqlite_h3/h3lib/README.md

-You'll need the static, position-independent-code H3 library in this directory under static/libh3.a
+You'll need the static, position-independent-code H3 library in this directory as libh3.a